Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme

-The strength of AS for strongly non-linear loads lies in its flexibility (it allows for a wide range of LF indicator variables, including non-linear ones) and in its efficiency (it is optimised to minimise the number of HF simulations).
-These make the method well-suited for problems with significant non-linearity and sparse datasets.
-This was supported by \cite{VS2025}, which demonstrated good performance for a range of non-linear cases.
-However, the method also has limitations for complex problems.
-Selecting an appropriate indicator may require a relatively expensive `LF' model, such as the coarse-mesh CFD used in Case 3 of \cite{VS2025}.
-This produced accurate results, but the LF MCS became costly.
-While AS remains far more efficient than a full HF MCS, this additional cost can reduce its practicality in early design stages when computational resources are limited.
-A poorly chosen indicator may also lead to a non-conservative bias in the estimated design loads.
-This can be mitigated with a safety factor, but this is not ideal.
-Thus, AS meets all requirements in \Cref{sec:requirements} for simple cases, but it cannot always be efficient and accurate simultaneously in complex cases (it either fails on accuracy or on efficiency).
+The strength of AS for strongly non-linear loads lies in its flexibility, allowing a wide range of LF indicators, including non-linear ones if necessary, and in its efficiency, as it minimises the number of HF simulations.
+This makes it well-suited for problems with sparse datasets.
+However, for complex cases, the LF indicator may need to be a relatively expensive model, such as the coarse-mesh CFD used in Case 3 of \cite{VS2025}, which increases computational cost.
+As with other screening methods, a poorly chosen indicator can introduce a systematic non-conservative bias.
+Consequently, AS meets all requirements in \Cref{sec:requirements} for simple cases, but in complex problems it cannot always be both accurate and efficient.
+AS is used as reference method throughout this study.